NASHVILLE MINORITY BUSINESS CENTER SET TO LAUNCH MEDWEEK, NEW PUBLIC CONTRACTING CURRICULUM

 The Minority Enterprise Development Week Conference aims to recognize the contributions made by minority businesses to the Nation’s economy and share best practices with local business owners on growing and scaling their businesses.
 The conference will feature a myriad of small business development workshops and recognition events, including the Minority Business Achievement Awards powered by Regions Bank, Minority Business Recognition Sunday, and the Diverse Business Policy Forum.

 The policy forum and other classes will be held at Two Rivers Mansion.
 The Minority Business Recognition Sunday will be held on October 1 at various Nashville churches.
 The Minority Business Achievement Awards, which will recognize the accomplishments made by minority owned enterprises in the Nashville-Metropolitan area.
 Awards will be given in the following categories: Minority Business Advocate, Minority Business of the Year and the Corporate Partner Award.
-The awards will be held from 4 p.m. to 7:30 p.m. aboard the General Jackson Showboat.
+The awards will be held from 4 p.m. to 7:30 p.m. on Sunday, October 29 aboard the General Jackson Showboat.

 “We are excited about this year’s Minority Enterprise Development Week,” said Marilyn Robinson, Nashville Minority Business Center Executive Director.
 “We are even more excited about the chance to support more minority businesses build capacity and get prepared for more public contracting opportunities.”